Mixed martial arts: Precursors of modern MMA

-The basis of modern mixed martial arts in Japan can be found across several shoot-style professional wrestling promotions such as UWF International and Pro Wrestling Fujiwara Gumi, both founded in 1991, that attempted to create a combat-based style which blended wrestling, kickboxing and submission grappling.
-Another promotion formed around the same time by Akira Maeda called Fighting Network RINGS initially started as a shoot-style professional wrestling promotion but it also promoted early mixed martial arts contests.
-From 1995 onwards it began identifying itself as a mixed martial arts promotion and moved away from the original shoot style.
-Professional wrestlers Masakatsu Funaki and Minoru Suzuki founded Pancrase in 1993 which promoted legitimate contests initially under professional wrestling rules.
-These promotions inspired Pride Fighting Championships which started in 1997.
-Pride was acquired by its rival Ultimate Fighting Championship in 2007.

 A fight between Golden Gloves boxing champion Joey Hadley and Arkansas Karate Champion David Valovich happened on June 22, 1976, at Memphis Blues Baseball Park.
 The bout had mixed rules: the karateka was allowed to use his fists, feet and knees, while the boxer could only use his fists.
 Hadley won the fight via knockout on the first round.

 In 1988, Rick Roufus challenged Changpuek Kiatsongrit to a non-title Muay Thai vs. kickboxing super fight.
 Roufus was at the time an undefeated Kickboxer and held both the KICK Super Middleweight World title and the PKC Middleweight U.S. title.
 Kiatsongrit was finding it increasingly difficult to get fights in Thailand as his weight (70 kg) was not typical for Thailand, where competitive bouts tended to be at the lower weights.
 Roufus knocked Changpuek down twice with punches in the first round, breaking Changpuek's jaw, but lost by technical knockout in the fourth round due to the culmination of low kicks to the legs that he was unprepared for.
 This match was the first popular fight which showcased the power of such low kicks to a predominantly Western audience.